daniel-furman/daniel-furman-old/index.md

 ---

-### Species Conservation via Geospatial ML (Harvey Mudd DS REU '19)
+### Species Conservation via Machine Learning

-*Topics* : Scientific Research / Geospatial Data Science
+Scientific Research / Geospatial Data Science / Harvey Mudd DS REU '19

 *Motivating Question* : How will climate change shift the geographic overlap between Joshua trees and Desert Night Lizards, an iconic pair of symbiotic species in the Mojave?